 Prof. McClintock's previous books include The United States and Peru: Cooperation--at a Cost (co-authored with Fabián Vallas; Routledge, 2003 and Spanish edition, Instituto de Estudios Peruanos, 2005); Revolutionary Movements in Latin America: El Salvador's FMLN and Peru's Shining Path (U.S. Institute of Peace Press, 1998) and Peasant Cooperatives and Political Change in Peru (Princeton University Press, 1981).
 Also, with Abraham F. Lowenthal, she co-edited The Peruvian Experiment Reconsidered (Princeton University Press, 1983 and Spanish edition, Instituto de Estudios Peruanos, 1985).
 She is the author of scholarly articles in World Politics, Comparative Politics, Journal of Democracy, and many other journals.

-Prof. McClintock's book manuscript, Presidential-Election Rules and Democracy: The Superiority of Runoff to Plurality in Latin America, is under contract at Oxford University Press.
+Prof. McClintock is the author of Electoral Rules and Democracy in Latin America published by Oxford University Press in 2018.
 She is also the author of a chapter on U.S.-Peruvian relations in the twenty-first century in a 2016 volume on U.S.-Latin American relations co-edited by Jorge Dominguez and Rafael Fernandez de Castro.
 With Prof. Aldo Ponce, she co-authored an article on extractive industry in Peru that was published in Latin American Politics and Society in 2014.
 Also, with GWU Ph.
 D. candidate Barnett Koven, she has co-authored various book chapters on security issues and U.S.-Peruvian relations that were published in 2014-2016.

-Latin American Politics and International Relations of Latin America
+Latin American Politics, International Relations of Latin America, and Authoritarianism and Democratization